 Valuing Cultural Resources

-In 2005 the United Nations Educational, Scientific, and Cultural Organization (UNESCO) launched a program to establish “effective conservation of existing and potential marine areas of Outstanding Universal Value and to make sure they will be maintained and thrive for generations to come.”
-Fifty sites distributed across 37 countries have been recognized for their unique marine biodiversity, singular ecosystems, geological processes or incomparable beauty, with certain boundaries and protections established to guard against the pervasive forces of ocean destruction, such as unsustainable or illegal fisheries, pollution from plastic and maritime transport, invasive species, over-utilization, and the combined effects of these and more by human hand and endeavor.
-The sites represent a selection of the most important and significant natural habitats for in-situ conservation of oceanic biological diversity, including species known, threatened, and undiscovered.
+The UN Educational, Scientific, and Educational Organization (UNESCO), launched, in 2005, a program to establish “effective conservation of existing and potential marine areas of Outstanding Universal Value and to make sure they will be maintained and thrive for generations to come.”
+Fifty sites distributed across 37 countries have been recognized for their unique marine biodiversity, singular ecosystems, geological processes and incomparable beauty, with certain boundaries and protections established to guard against the pervasive forces of ocean destruction, such as unsustainable or illegal fisheries, pollution from plastic and maritime transport, invasive species, over-utilization, and the combined effects of these and more by human hand and endeavor.
+The sites represent a selection of the most important and significant natural habitats for in situ conservation of oceanic biological diversity, including species known, threatened, and undiscovered.
 This program, these places, are one essential part of a strategy to conserve and protect the ocean’s vast contribution to our scientific knowledge.

-But, also, to our culture.
+But also to our culture.
 Beyond diversity, these places, and so many others that encompass our ocean world, contribute to the existence and survivability of coastal communities, whether small island nations or big city waterfronts, associated relationship with ocean resources that have been, and remain, key elements of the cultural identity of a world united, not separated, by the sea.
-If you destroy these places, you destroy these relationships, deny history, and leave behind the detritus of the psychological disconnection, failed enterprise, and worldwide community connection.
-If, as we so often assert here, the sea connects all things, then its corruption leaves only disruption, disappointment, and disillusion behind.
+If you destroy these places, you destroy these relationships, deny history, and leave behind the detritus of psychological disconnection, failed enterprise, and worldwide community connection.
+If, as we often assert here — the sea connects all things — then its corruption leaves only disruption, disappointment, and disillusion behind.

 What is at stake, and what UNESCO in its way attempts to protect and conserve, is the spirit of place, of the ocean as a vibrant source of work, sustenance, and survival as a person, a community, or even a nation state.
 That spirit can be captured, even drawn on a map, like boundaries on land or in the ocean, a set of demarcations that can be articulated, even valued as a monetary calculation included in a larger calculation of what is real, authentic, and essential, as UNESCO would say, “for the benefit of all mankind.”